Welcome to Farm Animal Health!

 Sources and acknowledgements

 The model used to generate these predictions uses Met Office recordings of daily temperatures and rainfall, along with a detailed understanding of fly biology and sheep susceptibility to strike, to forecast the patterns of strike incidence.
-The model is highly accurate and tests have shown that it can effectively explain patterns of strike in sheep flocks1,2.

 The risk level relates to the number of affected sheep expected collectively for all flocks in a region – and the expectation is that most of these sheep would be treated.
 If sheep were all untreated, incidences would be about 10x higher than the predictions.
 Each predicted strike level relates to the period from one update to the next.